-Make sure PC doesn’t overheat
+Make sure the PC doesn’t overheat

 So, what you’ll need to do is to check the cooling system, clean all fans, remove all dust and debris, and move from there.
-Also, applying thermal paste on the CPU is a must.
-It’ll reduce the overheating substantially.
-Moreover, you should also add some additional coolers if there’s a free space to do it.
+Also, applying the thermal paste on the CPU is a must.
+It’ll reduce overheating substantially.
+Moreover, you should also add some additional coolers if there’s free space to do it.
 Just make sure that your power supply isn’t overwhelmed

 Check Physical Hardware Components

 If you are using a Desktop computer and has an extra graphics card.
-Most of the times remove the graphics card, Clean it and insert it again is a very helpful solution to deal with this issue.
+Most of the time remove the graphics card, Clean it and insert it again is a very helpful solution to deal with this issue.
 Then do the same with the RAM and the hard drive.
-Also, check the Graphics card with a different computer, To make sure the card itself not causing the issue.
+Also, check the Graphics card with a different computer, To make sure the card itself not cause the issue.

 Depending on the age of your components, it might also be time to upgrade to newer hardware.
 If your motherboard is of the modern variety, then chances are upgrading your beastly gaming computer shouldn’t cost your kidneys, and then some.